aerizostudios/martify-site-4ec0a/content/pages/index.md

   - section_id: call-to-action
     type: section_cta
     title: The Robust features will make your marketplace standout.
-    subtitle: This is an optional description for the call to action block.
     actions:
       - label: Get Started
         url: /signup